abbas

 Thanks Adrian, I tried other 3d model like 3d cylinder, it runs without problem. the 2d falling droplet also works without problem, but it gives error for 3d falling droplet.
 I did not change anything in the code I used the Ubuntu windows shell installed and run it.

-Dear Adrian,
+abbasParticipantDear Adrian,

 Thanks again for your reply, Can you introduce a paper that use the same method which is used in the free surface simulation in open LB.
 I would like to simulate droplet impact on the solid surface, I believe the interaction between the solid and liquid is not considered in the free surface model.

-What is the solution for it can I combine the free energy model and free surface model for droplet impact on the solid surface with different hydrophobicity?
+What is the solution for it can I combine the free energy model and free surface model for droplet impact on the solid surface with different hydrophobicity?one more question when I tried to run the 3D falling droplet i got the following error, can you help?

-Segmentation fault (core dumped)\
+Segmentation fault (core dumped)\Thanks

-Hi all,
+AbbasabbasParticipantHi all,

 I found this function